w3c/wot/planning/ThingDescription/README.md

 Such categories can be reflected with labels and different views in the GitHub project management panel.
 The task force will go through existing issues, pull requests, and discussions, and categorize them accordingly.

-- **Priorities:** The items in each markdown under [td-next-work-items](./td-next-work-items) is a flat list with no priorities set for now.
+- **Priorities:** The items in each markdown under [td-next-work-items](./td-next-work-items) are a flat list with no priorities set for now.
 Ideally, items that are dependencies to other items and those with concrete industry use cases will be prioritized.

 - **Details:** The details of different work items can be found at <https://github.com/w3c/wot/blob/main/proposals/deliverable-proposals/thing-description.md>.
 We will consolidate such details and link them appropriately.